Leviathan (Marvel Comics): Fictional organization history

-Gorgon fights the soldiers of Leviathan.
-He easily defeats the squad through use of his sword and petrification.
-He comments that they should have brought an army.
-The Leviathan squad leader says that that day will come.
-He then starts charging only to be knocked back.
-Trying to get back up, the squad leader says that there are plans within plans and his masters are waking from their long sleep.
-He uses his claws to puncture Gorgon's face intending to find information for his masters.
-Gorgon quickly reacts by slicing off his arm before using Godkiller to pin him.
-He then demands to know what they're after.
-The squad leader reveals that they have Viper.
-Killing the Leviathan soldier, Gorgon rushes through Nemesis only for Leviathan to escape with Viper in tow.
-The ruling council of Hydra (consisting of Baron Strucker, Gorgon, Kraken, and Madame Hydra) discusses Leviathan's attack on Nemesis which cost them two dreadnaughts and half of its personnel.
+Gorgon fights through the Leviathan squad and confronts its leader, who states that there are plans within plans and his masters are waking from their long sleep.
+He uses his claws to puncture Gorgon's face, intending to find information for his masters.
+Gorgon quickly reacts by slicing off his arm before pinning him with his sword.
+The ruling council of Hydra (consisting of Baron Strucker, Gorgon, Kraken, and Madame Hydra) discusses Leviathan's attack on Nemesis, which cost them two dreadnaughts and half of their personnel.
 Gorgon concludes that there is a traitor in this room.
 However, Madame Hydra asserts that the whole attack may have been staged.
 Nonetheless, Kraken informs everyone that the Psi-agents that had been retrieved from Red Worm have been repurposed to find the traitor.
-At Leviathan's cold storage facilities called The Long Winter, Leviathan brings in Viper for interrogation.
+At Leviathan's cold storage facilities called the Long Winter, Leviathan brings in Viper for interrogation.
 The leader demands to know where "the box" is.
-When she refuses to comply, they plunge their claws into her face before determining that she doesn't know.
-They learn that Madame Hydra has it.
-The Leviathan leader grumbles that this is a delay in their plans.
-He then declares "Summon the horde... wake the best."
-And before him are countless lines of containers.
+When she refuses to comply, they plunge their claws into her face before determining that she does not know.
+The Leviathan members learn that Madame Hydra has the box.